gwyatt40/PID-Motor-Control/README.md

   Keeping in mind all of these considerations and constraints, Basir created a design for the box in SolidWorks that meets all criteria.
 I. We figured it would easier to create the box and figure out how much space we had to work with before planning the wiring so we planned the box first.
 The box is a skeleton of a 3D printed floor with four hollow columns attached.
 The columns have slots to hold sheets of acrylic for the walls and metal standoffs inside of them to easily attach the top.
 There are holes on the bottom to screw in the Arduino and holes in the sides to attach the box to the blender.
 There is also a grid of large holes on the back so that the box will blend in with the design of the blender, which has a similar grid on the front for ventilation.
 Photos below:

 INSERT PHOTOS

+   ### Wiring

+   We will start work on wiring after we have printed and assembled the box in order to know what space we have to work with.
+In terms of components for the wiring part of this assignment we will need:

+   - Arduino METRO (Similar to UNO but uses micro USB, has on/off switch for power, LED on side with USB port)
+   - RobotDyn 1 Channel AC Arduino Dimmer (Pretty much THE most important part of the project, allows us to control the motor)
+   - Blender (For motor and power cable)
+   - Wires (All should be custom cut and color coded)
+   - Prototyping sheild (Takes up less space than breadboard, easier to connect)
+   - Resistor
+   - Potentiometer (Will sauter on longer wires for easier access)

+   We will have the fritzing diagrams complete by the end of the week (Dec.
+13) but we know that the basic outline of the fritzing will involve 120 V of power from an outlet going into the AC dimmer, the dimmer being controlled by the Arduino according to te potentiometer, and the decreased voltage power running from the dimmer to the motor.
+It is possible that issues could occur when we actually put together the wiring because we have to devise a safe method for cutting the blender's power cord and attaching it to the the dimmer as input.
+Also, we have to find a way to connect (most likely sauter) the motor to he power wires coming from the Arduino.
+As previously stated, we also have to ensure that all components fit efficiently into the box and that the potentiometer is accessible.
+To add to the challenge we will have to exercise extra caution due to the high voltage that will be entering the dimmer from the power outlet.

+   ### Code
+   While we work on the wiring we will also be creating a code to go with it.
+This code will not yet include the PID aspect of the project that Ella and Justine are working on.
+It will simply have our part of the code which controls the motor and does not adjust for resistance.
+One both our projects are complete we will combine our codes (and our wiring) to create a final product.
+The deadline for the code is the same as the deadline for the wiring (Dec.
+13).
+Obviously this means that we wil have limited time to test run our code before we complete it.
+Friday, in class, we will test both our code and our wiring once both are complet For now, however, we should stil be able to create a mostly-accurate test code using online resources and elements of past projects (i.e. the potentiometer project).
+   The code will use some variable (most likely readValue) to read the value of the potentiometer and then convert this to another variable (probably writeValue) which will be sent to the dimmer to tell it how much to decrease the voltage.
+This is very similar to the [Potentiometer Project Code](https://github.com/gwyatt40/Intermediate-Arduino/blob/master/Potentiometer/potentiometer1.ino)